 1. The pros and cons of outsourcing software development

 - Cost-efficiency: One of the biggest strengths of outsourcing software development is the cost.
-Outsourcing oversea developers can also give you the same work done with the much cheaper price than hiring local developers. (the figure can be a quarter of the cost or may be less, from other country).
+Outsourcing overseas developers can also give you the same work done at a much cheaper price than hiring local developers. (the figure can be a quarter of the cost or maybe less, from the other countries).
 Then, you will have more budget to develop a bigger, more feature-rich application.

-- No office distraction: This might seem foolish, but actually many office environments right now are quite distracted for developers.
-Many activities like commuting, eating lunch, office chit chat leave developers less time to get actual work done at the office.
-In addition, many developers must work more hours to finish their work than necessary, which may make them tired and break company culture.
+- No office distraction: This might seem foolish, but actually many office environments right now are quite distracting for developers.
+Many activities like commuting, eating lunch, and office chit-chat leave developers less time to get actual work done at the office.
+In addition, many developers must work more hours to finish their work than necessary, which may make them tired and break the company culture.

-- Long-term commitment: Hiring outsourced developers brings you the ability to get an expert involved in a project basis without paying the associated costs or committing long term.
-At the beginning, you may need someone with one skill set but later you will need the others with a totally different skill set.
+- Long-term commitment: Hiring outsourced developers brings you the ability to get an expert involved in a project basis without paying the associated costs or committing long-term.
+In the beginning, you may need someone with one skill set, but later you will need others with a totally different skill set.

 - Focus on your urgent tasks: in some cases, if you are not good at a field, outsourcing it will be a smart decision.
 Do what you are best and outsource the rest.
 By doing so, you will have time to manage your tasks and minimize failures.
-You can devote your saving times to optimize your budget, build a marketing strategy, work on urgent tasks, etc…
+You can devote your saving time to optimizing your budget, building a marketing strategy, working on urgent tasks, etc…

 Free up your team and let them focus on long-term tasks.

-- No recruitment hassle: When building an in-house team, you have to find good people, attract them by good offers, maintain them or even train them if needed, etc. This means there are too many tasks you have to do when using an in-house team and it is also effort- and cost-consuming.
-On the other hand, if you works with an outsourced team, you don’t need to care about all the mentioned factors at all as the vendor with handle these tasks for you.
+- No recruitment hassle: When building an in-house team, you have to find good people, attract them with good offers, maintain them or even train them if needed, etc. This means there are too many tasks you have to do when using an in-house team, and it is also effort- and cost-consuming.
+On the other hand, if you work with an outsourced team, you don’t need to care about all the mentioned factors at all as the vendor with handles these tasks for you.

 2. The pros and cons of in-house software development

-- Expertise in your company’s profile: when you work for your own project, you know what needs to be done and how.
+- Expertise in your company’s profile: when you work on your own project, you know what needs to be done and how.
 Hence, you don’t have to spend many hours explaining to contractors about your requirements and your expected outcome.
-An in-depth insight of a company’s ethics, philosophy, rank on the market and even cultural peculiarities are important for the best performance.
+An in-depth insight into a company’s ethics, philosophy, rank on the market, and even cultural peculiarities are important for the best performance.
 People owing corporate understanding will be able to tackle problems more easily than an outsourced employee.

-- Time: To build a strong in-house development team, it will take you a lot of time.
-This is because you need to seek for right developers and persuade them to join your team.
+- Time: To build a strong in-house development team, will take you a lot of time.
+This is because you need to seek for the right developers and persuade them to join your team.
 These tasks will require lots of effort than you might think.
-A suitable developer is the one who fits both your required skills and the culture of your company.
-As the needs for qualified developers is extremely high today, find the suitable developer may take you away from other pressing problems with your business.
+A suitable developer is one who fits both your required skills and the culture of your company.
+As the need for qualified developers is extremely high today, finding a suitable developer may take you away from other pressing problems with your business.